dittonjs/atomic-lint-loader/README.md

 A linter for Atomic Jolt that lints files changed and integrates with the webpack build process

 ### Usage
-`yarn add -dev atomic-lint-loader` or `npm install --save-dev atomic-lint-loader`
+`yarn add -D atomic-lint-loader` or `npm install --save-dev atomic-lint-loader`

 Add atomic-lint-loader as a loader to your `.js` and `.jsx` files in your webpack config.